AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 When Car Insurance Doesn’t Cover Windshield Damage

-• You lack collision coverage and get in an at-fault accident.
+• You don’t have collision coverage and get in an at-fault accident.
 While the other party’s property damage coverage would cover your windshield damage from an accident in which you were not at fault, you’d need collision coverage to cover your property damage costs in an accident you caused.
-Learn what to do if a car accident is your fault.

 Do I Have to Pay a Deductible for Windshield Damage?